flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - The **assistants**: these are as crucial as the PPE, but their capabilities are limited to an assistant/accelerator role.
 This group comprises eight **Synergistic Processor Elements** (SPEs).
 - The **interfaces**: As the need for bandwidth surges exponentially, newer interfaces are implemented to move data around without producing bottlenecks.
 In the interfaces group, we find a handful of protocols: the **Element Interconnect Bus** (EIB), the **Broadband Engine Interface Unit** (BEI), the **Memory Interface Controller** (MIC) and the **Flex I/O buses**.

 This information will be revisited throughout the article in more depth, so you don't have to memorise these names.
-The main goal of this section is to let the reader get a mental image of the nature of Cell and familiarise with all the components we'll be discussing in due time.
+The main goal of this section is to let the reader get a mental image of the nature of Cell and familiarise themselves with all the components we'll be discussing in due time.

 #### How this study is organised